Kraymer/F-dotfiles/README.md

 Power comes from its strict adhesion to the *Three Old Rules* :

-    1. underbar rule: folders part of a stow package path starts with a `_`
+    1. underbar rule: folders part of a stow package path starts with a '_'
-    2. local rule: files that shall be kept secret ends with `.local`
+    2. local rule: files that shall be kept secret ends with '.local'
     3. common rule: files located in the `/common` folder are not stowed

 Benefits
 --------

-The rules might seem abstract but the benefits arte tangible :
+The rules might seem abstract but the benefits are tangible :

 - *Unity*.
 All configuration folders lie in a single place yet distinction between classic vs stowable folders is made obvious with the `_` prefix.